BRADENTON POLICE DEPARTMENT FLORIDA CONTRABAND FORFEITURE GRANT PROGRAM

 or, hand-delivered to the Front Desk in the lobby of the Police Department, 100 10th Street West, Bradenton, which is open from 6:30 AM until midnight every day.
 Postmarks will not be considered when determining the timeliness of an application.

-All applications must be RECEIVED by the Police Department NO LATER than December 13, 2018 at 5:00 PM.
-Applications received after 5:00 PM will not be considered for funding.
 Applications must be completed in full and properly executed.
 The original application must be received with four (4) additional copies for a total of five (5) applications to be considered for funding.
 Only the application portion of the package should be copied and returned.
 Do not make copies of the instructional portion of this package.

 HOW WILL THE POLICE DEPARTMENT DECIDE WHICH PROJECTS ARE FUNDED?

 All applications that meet the minimum eligibility criteria will be reviewed by the Funding Approval Committee, which is comprised of the Chief of Police and administrative staff.
 Upon reviewing the applications, the Chief of Police will make the final determination of awards.
 The decision of the Chief of Police will be final.